mtvarkovsky/prices_app/README.md

 One way to solve this issue is to use multiple instances of `PricesApp` and set up a load balancer to distribute the incoming requests.

-Current Docker-based configurations use Nginx to show an example of this approach.
+Current Docker-based configurations use Nginx to show an example of this approach (manual load balancing).

 You can test it by building and running the Dockerized version of the application:
 ```bash